 - a) You can only consider removing those parts of the tree from the point where they cross the boundary of your property.
-There is not a legal right to cut or remove any part of a tree that does not overhang your property; - b) You are strongly advised to consult a professional tree surgeon for guidance on how best to prune back encroaching trees, unless the works are such that you could do the works with hand secateurs or similar; - c) Before you consider doing any works to a tree / trees you should find out who owns them and if they are protected by a Tree Preservation Order or are within a Conservation Area.
+There is not a legal right to cut or remove any part of a tree that does not overhang your property. - b) You are strongly advised to consult a professional tree surgeon for guidance on how best to prune back encroaching trees, unless the works are such that you could do the works with hand secateurs or similar. - c) Before you consider doing any works to a tree / trees you should find out who owns them and if they are protected by a Tree Preservation Order or are within a Conservation Area.
 If the trees are protected, you will need to gain consent by making an application to your local council.

 You are advised to discuss with your neighbour your intention to prune encroaching branches.
 Legally you do not own the encroaching branches and you should first offer them to your neighbor.
-If your neighbour does not want the cuttings you should make appropriate arrangements to dispose of them yourself.
+If your neighbour does not want the cuttings, you should make appropriate arrangements to dispose of them yourself.

-If the encroachment relates to a Curo owned tree, any cuttings must be disposed of appropriately.
+If the encroachment relates to a Curo-owned tree, any cuttings must be disposed of appropriately.
 Curo does not require or expect to have these returned.

 Pruning of branches should be carried out in accordance with best practice.
-Appropriate guidance should be sort from a suitable qualified tree contractor.
+Appropriate guidance should be sought from a suitable qualified tree contractor.

-6. Tree Maintenance
+6. Tree maintenance

-Curo is progressively bringing all its trees in communal areas into an active programme of management.
+Curo maintains all its trees in communal areas within an active programme of management.

-Ongoing maintenance includes the removal of major dead wood (deadwood greater than 50mm in diameter), formative pruning (to remove problems in tree form when the tree is young to avoid problems later), removing low branches from pathways, drives and highways and the removal of trees when they come to the end of their safe and useful life.
-The way that trees are managed very much reflects where they are and ultimately the amount of space they have to grow.
+Ongoing maintenance includes the removal of major deadwood (deadwood greater than 50mm in diameter), formative pruning (to remove problems in tree form when the tree is young to avoid problems later) and the removal of trees when they come to the end of their safe and useful life.
+Remedial tasks include lifting low branches and maintaining access along pathways, drives and highways as defined in our Estates Standards Documentation.
+The way that trees are managed very much reflects their species and inherent genetics, where they are and ultimately the amount of space they have to grow.